mxiuwang/git-practice/Scenario_1/readme.md

     ```
     Our local Repo:

-    Branch "scenario1" is pointing at your new commit, C.
+    Branch scenario1" is pointing at your new commit, C. It has the commit message "added new line to the end".

-          C scenario1
+          C scenario1 (added new line to the end)
          /
     A---B master-your-name

     Remote "my-fork":

+    Nothing is shown because nothing has been pushed/exported to the remote yet.

     <nothing relevent to show>

     Remote "origin":

+    Remote origin contains the original content from which we created our local repo.

     A---B master-your-name
     ```